-School Anti-Bullying Coordinator
+District Anti-Bullying Coordinator

-The lead person shall appoint a school anti-bullying coordinator/specialist.
-The lead person shall make every effort to appoint an employee of the school to this position but may also hold the position.
-The school anti-bullying coordinator/specialist shall:
+The chief school administrator shall appoint a district anti-bullying coordinator.
+The chief school administrator shall make every effort to appoint an employee of the school district to this position.
+The district anti-bullying coordinator shall:

-- A. Be responsible for coordinating and strengthening the school's policies to prevent, identify, and address harassment, intimidation, and bullying of students; - B. Collaborate with school anti-bullying specialists, the board of trustees, and the lead person to prevent, identify, and respond to harassment, intimidation, and bullying of students in the school;

-- C. Provide data, in collaboration with the lead person, to the Department of Education regarding harassment, intimidation, and bullying of students; and - D. Execute such other duties related to school harassment, intimidation, and bullying as requested by the lead person.
+- A. Be responsible for coordinating and strengthening the school district's policies to prevent, identify, and address harassment, intimidation, and bullying of students; - B. Collaborate with school anti-bullying specialists in the district, the board of education, and the chief school administrator to prevent, identify, and respond to harassment, intimidation, and bullying of students in the district; - C. Provide data, in collaboration with the chief school administrator, to the Department of Education regarding harassment, intimidation, and bullying of students; and - D. Execute such other duties related to school harassment, intimidation, and bullying as requested by the chief school administrator.

-The school anti-bullying coordinator shall meet at least twice a school year with the school anti-bullying specialist to discuss and strengthen procedures and policies to prevent, identify, and address harassment, intimidation, and bullying in the school.
+The district anti-bullying coordinator shall meet at least twice a school year with the school anti-bullying specialists in the district to discuss and strengthen procedures and policies to prevent, identify, and address harassment, intimidation, and bullying in the district.